Home

 Members in the CELL consortium match the properties and fields with the CELL Index, and match records avoiding duplicates, before exporting data to CELL, The Index.
 We can troubleshoot this with you.

-CDN is also looking into developing "research database as a platform", providing databases for smaller projects in electronic literature which will have full CELL Index support.
+CDN is also looking into developing a "research database as a platform", providing databases for smaller projects in electronic literature which will have full CELL Index support.

 Reference